 Who knew roller rinks like this still existed!
 The Cruel Summer really crew lucked out with this location because it’s somehow updated yet stuck in time.
 They use this skating rink for Jeanette’s birthday in 1994, or, what I like to call the happy year.
 So grab your skates and hope that skating is like riding a bike.

 Assistant Principle Martin Harris’s House – 6306 Deloache Ave (Dallas)

 Martin Harris’s house is the house we see the most in the series.
 It’s almost its own character.
 We see this house over all three summers and the vibe goes from creepy to even creepier.
 We first see it when Jeanette and her friends decide to “break-in,” even though they have a key.
 Jeanette keeps going back to his house even after everything happens.
 But the real question is, did Jeanette see Kate that very first time?
 We all have to wait to find out.

 Traders Village Grand Prairie | 2602 Mayfield Road (Grand Prairie)

 This fair-like amusement park was seen in episode 7 of the series appropriately titled “As The Carny Gods Intended.”
 The episode offers a major shift in the series.
 We learn that Kate knew Martin Harris better than we thought.
 The amusement park runs year-round and hosts a lot of fun events.
 You can even go into the funhouse Jeanette chased Kate through.

 Angela’s Bar | 6521 Abrams Road (Dallas)

-The scenes in Angela’s bar are actually filmed on location at one of the oldest bars in Dallas.
-Ironically the bar is called One Nostalgia Tavern.
-The set designers didn’t have to do much work here considering the walls are already covered in 80s and 90s memorabilia.
+The scenes set in Angela’s bar are actually filmed on location at one of the oldest bars in Dallas.
+The bar is ironically called One Nostalgia Tavern.
+The shows set designers didn’t have to do much work here considering the walls are already covered in 80s and 90s memorabilia.